Daniil-Selikhanovych/h-vae/README.md

 In these figures one can clearly see that HVAE encoded vectors often correspond to the class that is different from the ground-truth, even though they are sharper.
 At the same time, IWAE produces reconstructions that are close to the true images.

+### Details
+More details about experiments and settings can be found in the report [https://github.com/Daniil-Selikhanovych/h-vae/blob/master/report/hvae_report.pdf](https://github.com/Daniil-Selikhanovych/h-vae/blob/master/report/hvae_report.pdf).

 ## Pretrained Models